 South Shore Health’s Mask Policy for Ambulatory Patients

-In an effort to prevent the spread of COVID-19, all patients at South Shore Health ambulatory care facilities are required to wear face masks during their visits.
+In an effort to prevent the spread of COVID-19, masks have been required for patients at South Shore Health facilities since early in the pandemic.

 Care will not be provided in the office to patients who refuse to wear a mask.